 On the contrary, while I believe that a 100% plant-based lifestyle is the best way to go for various reasons, I want to encourage more people to be “partially plant-based” rather than to encourage everyone to go all the way – a plant-based diet with a higher percentage of plant-only meals is also the single most effective way – yes, more than cutting flights, and using more public transportation – to stop and reverse climate change (backed also by science; see the study by Oxford University in 2018); so all the more reasons I think more people should try a plant-based diet to the extent they feel comfortable with.

 How did you make the transition to a plant-based diet?
-What was your motivation behind that?

 The bottom line was that I was curious as to how my body would feel on a 100% plant-based diet.
 So I tried it for 2 weeks and never looked back.
 I would love to say I started for the planet (or maybe for the animals), but for me it was curiosity that spurred the change.